Skip to main content

 Write a DAG

-A DAG can be defined with a Python file placed in an Airflow project's DAG_FOLDER, which is dags when using the Astro CLI.
+A DAG can be defined with a Python file placed in an Airflow project's DAG bundle.
+When using the Astro CLI with default settings this is your dags folder.
 Airflow automatically parses all files in this folder every 5 minutes to check for new DAGs, and it parses existing DAGs for code changes every 30 seconds.
 You can force a new DAG parse using airflow dags reserialize, or astro dev run dags reserialize using the Astro CLI.

 There are two types of syntax you can use to structure your DAG: